inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

         [Install]
         WantedBy=default.target

-4. Create the folder that will container the persistent storage for the database: ``~/.local/shared/inmanta-orchestrator-db/data``.
+4. Create the folder that will contain the persistent storage for the database: ``~/.local/shared/inmanta-orchestrator-db/data``.

     .. code-block:: sh